SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 *Research work in "Wireless and Mobile Networking Laboratory", 2019*

-In this work, I developed an interest-based partial video caching scheme in the edge network, where the caching decisions are made depended on users' viewing history and current backhaul bandwidth.
-In this way, users' QoE can be further improved.
+In this work, I developed an interest-based QoE-driven partial video caching scheme in the edge network, where the caching decisions are made depended on users' viewing history and current backhaul bandwidth.
+In addition, edge servers are adopted to perform real-time transcoding on video to serve users with time-varying downlink capacity.

 ### Performance Demo: